Khao Chi Chan Junction railway station

 Khao Chi Chan Junction railway station is a railway station located in Bang Sare Subdistrict, Sattahip District, Chon Buri.
 It is a class 3 railway station located 180.0 km from Bangkok railway station.
 The station opened in July 1989 as part of the Eastern Line Chachoengsao Junction–Sattahip Port section.
-It is the junction for the Ban Phlu Ta Luang Mainline and the Map Ta Phut Port Line.
+It is the junction for the Chuk Samet Main Line and the Map Ta Phut Port Line.